antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 * `access_rights`
 * `license_ref`

 When set to `rel="item"`, the `dc:relation` property identifies a downloadable resource.
 Each such `dc:relation` property **MUST** contain an HTTP(S) URI resolving to the downloadable resource.
 It is **REQUIRED** that this property is used whenever the Rioxx record identifies a downloadable object under the direct custodianship of the repository, such as a full text, dataset or software.
-Where such deposited downloadable resource remains under a temporary embargo, the repository **SHOULD** return HTTP status code 451 Unavailable For Legal Reasons until the embargo's expiry.
+Where such deposited downloadable resource remains under a temporary embargo, the repository **SHOULD** return an appropriate HTTP status code to indicate that access to the resource is forbidden, until the embargo's expiry.
+The most appropriate HTTP code to return is `451 Unavailable For Legal Reasons`.

-When set to `rel="cite-as"`, the `dc:relation` property specifies a persistent identifier associated with the resource. `dc:relation` shall only be used to convey PIDs identifying resources under the direct custodianship of the repository, therefore all PIDs specified under `dc:relation` **MUST** resolve to the repository.
-PIDs identifying related resources that resolve to resources outside of the direct custodianship of the repository will be specified under `rioxterms:ext_relation`.
+When set to `rel="cite-as"`, the `dc:relation` property specifies a cite-able identifier associated with the resource.

+`dc:relation` **MUST** only be used to identify resources under the direct custodianship of the repository, therefore all URIs specified under `dc:relation` **MUST** resolve to the repository.
+URIs identifying related resources that resolve to resources outside of the direct custodianship of the repository will be specified under `rioxterms:ext_relation`.

-The `dc:relation` property can be repeated to specify more than one persistent identifier associated with the resource.
-Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository HTTP(S) URI where there is no requirement for a PID. ### Attributes
+The `dc:relation` property can be repeated to specify more than one associated resource.
+Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository HTTP(S) URI where there is no requirement for a PID.

+### Attributes

 1. *rel*: The `rel` attribute uses 'typed links' from the [IANA Link Relation Registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
 This attribute will often be set to `rel='item'` where `dc:relation` is being used to communicate downloadable file content, but will be set to `rel="cite-as"` where `dc:relation` is simulataneously being used to declare an associated persistent identifier.
 2. *type*: The `type` attribute refers to the technical format of the value of `dc:relation`.
 When used, `type` **MUST** encode the [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the resource (formerly MIME Type).
 Note that this attribute should not be confused with `coar_type`.